murshidazher/iit-distributed-system/README.md

 ### Creating a Distributed Lock

 - For a given resource there should be a lock, this is represented by a `persistent` znode.
-This is persistent because the lock needs too be there regardless of whether the some access it or not.
+This is persistent because the lock needs to be there regardless of whether the some access it or not.
 - zookeeper is like a centralized algorithm.
-If any process needs to get the resourse the process create a chid node under the znode (lock).
+If any process needs to get the resource the process create a chid node under the znode (lock).
 This node is of type `ephimeral sequential`.
 There is no point of keeping the child node if the process is not there.
 - The lock is distributed to the child nodes by the least sequence number.

 This class implements a distributed lock using znodes in ZooKeeper.
 The logic of this